-Clause 19 of the ABPI Code allows the payment of reasonable travel costs, accommodation and genuine registration fees by a company to enable a delegate to attend a scientific meeting, although the payment of such expenses in relation to persons accompanying the delegate is not permitted.
+Clause 22 of the ABPI Code allows the payment of reasonable travel costs, accommodation and genuine registration fees by a company to enable a delegate to attend a scientific meeting, although the payment of such expenses in relation to persons accompanying the delegate is not permitted.
 Companies should only offer or provide economy air travel to delegates, although delegates may organise and pay for the genuine difference between economy travel and business class or first class.
+Further, if the flight is for more than six hours, premium economy flights are permitted.
 The payment of compensation to healthcare professionals simply for attending a meeting is not permitted, although reasonable honoraria and reimbursement of out-of-pocket expenses may be paid to speakers, advisory board members and providers of other professional services.

-5.3 To what extent will a pharmaceutical company be held responsible by the regulatory authorities for the contents of and the hospitality arrangements for scientific meetings, either meetings directly sponsored or organised by the company or independent meetings in respect of which a pharmaceutical company may provide sponsorship to individual healthcare professionals to attend?
+5.3 To what extent will a pharmaceutical company be held responsible by the regulatory authorities for the contents of, and the hospitality arrangements for, scientific meetings, either meetings directly sponsored or organised by the company or independent meetings in respect of which a pharmaceutical company may provide sponsorship to individual healthcare professionals to attend?